Winter break is just a few days away. Woot woot!

 Below are three recipes we love for the playfulness they bring to the table around the holiday season.
 Whether you surprise your kids when you serve their bowls or let them help out with the prep work, these recipes are sure to fill their tummies with holiday cheer.

 This recipe offers unique flavors, as it calls for vermouth and a whole (!) head of garlic.
-We think it sounds delicious, but if you’ve got a house full of picky eaters don’t be afraid to go for a simpler-yet-delicious recipe, like our Quick & Healthy Potato Soup.
+We think it sounds delicious, but if you’ve got a house full of picky eaters don’t be afraid to go for a simpler potato soup recipe.

 The main point is the garnish and the possibilities are endless.
 Mushroom buttons.
 Red pepper frowns.
 Bacon buttons.
 Yum!